-- The boat dock at Marquette Landing will be accessible for use later this week.
+- The boat dock at Marquette Landing is not accessible due to river level.

 - Access to the Compost Facility, 2707 Railroad Ave, is available via Rockingham Rd/Hwy 22 to Wapello to Railroad Ave.

-- Modern Woodmen Park, the River’s Edge, the Freight House and Freight House Farmer’s Market, and Union Station remain open for business.
+- The River’s Edge, Freight House and Farmer’s Market, and Union Station remain open for business.